JosephNamihas/Password-Generator/README.md

 - In built validation that would detect if incorrect data types were entered

+## Known Issues

+- User length is not taken into account.
+Prints entire concatenated array.

+- If user enters a string or an invalid number, the alert pops up and the program ends.

+- Printed password has commas between every value.
+Tried to replace, but can't use replace on an object.
+Need to convert object to string and then use .ReplaceAll(",", "");

 ## Challenges Faced

 ### Where to Start?